learn-co-curriculum/tips/README.md

 On the second Monday of each module, TCFs administer a TIPS session.
 TIPS sessions will run very similarly to mini code challenges.
 They will be timed for twenty minutes, with a "pencils down" call at the end, and students submitting PRs. ?
 One major difference is that TCFs will immediately run a review session to go over the solution.
 Ideally, the whole process takes thirty minutes.
 Realistically, an hour block should be more than enough to cover it start to finish.

+## Solution

+There is a solution branch to post solutions to challenges.
+Please submit solutions to this branch.
+Solutions should include any code, as well as easy-to-follow guidelines for leading the review session.
+In other words, a TCF should be able to read through the solution and be able to easily lead a review/solution session.
+Solution code and review guideline files should be labeled with `-solution` and `-review`, respectively.

+For solutions, please make a new local branch from the solution branch, commit to that branch, and make a PR to the solution branch.
+This will help us keep a clean git history.

 ## Contributing

 Far from a final solution, this is a living idea, and a living document.
 Thoughtful contributions, suggestions, changes, additions, and new ideas are always welcome!